-What you see matters to us.
-Be a difference-maker and help protect our university community by speaking up when you notice something out of the ordinary.
+What you see or know about matters to us.
+Be a difference-maker and help protect our university community by speaking up when you notice something out of the ordinary or are concerned for the well-being of other community members.
 Learn more about our CARE Team below and discover how you can partner with us to promote safety on campus.

 It may not seem like a big deal, at first.
 One day, someone you know seems to be in a bad mood.
 A few days later, they still don't appear completely okay.
 You spot them lashing out at someone or see them having an emotional outburst.
 They rarely hang out with their friends anymore and look to be developing odd habits.
 You overhear a few of their conversations, which seem increasingly depressive and bleak.
 They appear to have lost their hope.
-The Office of Community Life is dedicated to coming alongside all of our students during crisis moments while ensuring our entire university community remains safe and secure.
+The CARE Team is dedicated to coming alongside all of our students during crisis moments to provide support and connection to helpful resources while ensuring our entire university community remains safe and secure.

-Feel free to submit a report if you notice someone exhibiting anything similar to the behaviors listed below.
+Feel free to make a referral if you notice someone exhibiting behaviors that concern you.
 Thank you for partnering with us to maintain a safe and secure learning environment.